MichUni/PARCO-Computing-2026-244710/README.md

 ```
 git clone https://github.com/MichUni/PARCO-Computing-2026-244710/
 ```
-In you cloned the repository then you have to download the `matrices/` folder manually from [github](https://github.com/MichUni/PARCO-Computing-2026-244710/tree/main) or download the zip file from [google drive](https://drive.google.com/drive/folders/1nl7Y6W9WeGmjKlK-g7qocmWW5aihjrA1?usp=sharing) and unzip it into the cloned folder
+In you cloned the repository then you have to download the `matrices/` zipped folder manually from [google drive](https://drive.google.com/drive/folders/1nl7Y6W9WeGmjKlK-g7qocmWW5aihjrA1?usp=sharing) and unzip it into the cloned folder or you can download them from the `📑 Matrices` section above, but in this case you have to rename them to `matrix0.mtx`, `matrix1.mtx`, `matrix2.mtx`, `matrix3.mtx` and `matrix4.mtx`.
 ###### make sure that the `matrices/` folder location corresponds to the project structure saw above

 2. #### EXECUTION